cinnData/MLearning/Assignments/[MLA-01] Assignment 1.md

 ## Questions

 Q1.
-Evaluate in dollar terms the predictive performance of the model presented in this example.
-A statement in this line could be something like "the sale price of x% of the houses can be predicted with an error below y thousand dollars".
+The role of longitude and latitude in the prediction of real estate prices is unclear.
+Do they really contribute to get better predictions in the first model of this example?
+If we keep them in the second model, do we get a better model?

 Q2.
-Would it be better to evaluate the model expressing the prediction error in percentage terms?
-Then our statement would be like "the price of x% of the houses can be predicted with an error below y% of the actual price".
+Evaluate in dollar terms the predictive performance of the two models presented in this example.
+For instance, you can use the mean (or median) absolute error.
+Can you make a statement like "the value of x% of the houses can be predicted with an error below y thousand dollars"?

 Q3.
+Is it better to use the percentage error in the above assessment?

+Q4.
+Can the strong correlation be an artifact created by the extreme values?
+Trim the data set, dropping the houses beyond a certain threshold of price and/or size.
+Do you get a better model?

-Develop a model for predicting the sale price which is based on a linear regression equation which has the logarithm of the price on the left side.
-Do you get better predictions with this model?
-Does this respond to the objections listed above?
+Q5.
+The distribution of the price is quite skewed, which is a fact of life in real state.
+The extreme values in the right tail of the distribution can exert an undesired influence on the regression coefficients.
+Transformations, such as the square root or the logarithm, are recommended in Statistics textbooks in many situations.
+In particular, the **log transformation** is recommended for variables with skewed distributions, to limit the influence of extreme values.
+Develop and evaluate a model for predicting the price which is based on a linear regression equation which has the logarithm of the price on the left side.